LEBaz2211/kubernetes_tutorial/DEPLOYMENT_TUTORIAL.md

   ```

   This command lists the nodes in your cluster, indicating a successful setup.
-  At this stage you should see the control-plane,master node, if not, see the TROUBLESHOOTING_CHEATSHEET
+  At this stage you should see the control-plane,master node, if not, see the KUBERNETES_TROUBLESHOOT_CHEATSHEET

 ### Set Up kubectl (only if the kubernetes install is k3s)